rvaughan/everyone-codes/2024/quest_03/README.md

 How many earth blocks can be safely removed at most from your map while maintaining the proper slope?

 Solution: **133**

+### Part 2

+Finishing the first task quickly allows you to move to the next part of this challenge.
+This time, **the map is much bigger and more complex**.
+The task is the same, but the larger size requires more accuracy.
+Will your intelligent thinking and developed instincts be enough again?

+How many earth blocks can be safely removed at most from your new map while maintaining the proper slope?

+Solution: **2749**